Ancient Mathematics: Triangles in Egypt

 The Great Pyramid of Giza

-Have you ever wondered what the very first math
+Have you ever wondered what the very first math equations

-equations looked like?
-Or how ancient civilizations did things like measure distances, count numbers, and compute algebra without modern tools like rulers and calculators?
+did things like measure distances, count numbers, and compute algebra without modern tools like rulers and calculators?
 When you see pictures of the Egypt

 ian pyramids--or maybe you’ve even seen them for yourself!--have you ever thought, “How on earth did people build that?”